Yuzu2005/Yuzu2005.github.io/README.md

 For the main mechanics I made behaviours such as:

-Alignment, so when the Boids were in a certain radius of each other they would all face in a certain direction together.
+-Alignment, so when the Boids were in a certain radius of each other they would all face in a certain direction together.

-Cohesion, for making the Boids stick close to each other.
+-Cohesion, for making the Boids stick close to each other.

-Separation, so if the Boids got too close too each other they would fly away.
+-Separation, so if the Boids got too close too each other they would fly away.

-Seeking other Boids and tagging them as well as fleeing for the Boids being chased.
+-Seeking other Boids and tagging them as well as fleeing for the Boids being chased.

-Avoidance for objects so if a Boid got close to a object with the wall script it would avoid it.
+-Avoidance for objects so if a Boid got close to a object with the wall script it would avoid it.

-I also added sliders for different values of the Boids so you could see how the behaviours would change.
+-I also added sliders for different values of the Boids so you could see how the behaviours would change.
 You can see this in the gifs above.

 Now after the project is finished I feel I understand much more about how to use C++ with unreal engine as well as understanding the basics to flocking behaviours.
 Though I do feel if I had more time I have tried to add a bounds volume to stop the Boids wandering too far off.